 With the pandemic reminding us just how closely connected we are to nature, this year’s World Environment Day has a certain weightiness to it

 In tough times, dropping green commitments and settling for short term, unsustainable ‘quick fixes’ can seem like an easy solve.
-As a future mobility company, Hyundai is committed to long-term thinking.
-They believe that if we are truly dedicated to progressing for humanity, nature can’t be left behind.
+With a clean and sustainable mobility vision, Hyundai is truly committed to protecting nature for future generations.

 And the science world has duly responded to these commitments by finding creative new ways to power our lives.
 Recent innovations include fuel created by E.coli bacteria; piezoelectricity (energy created by movement); and even space-based solar power.

 Hyundai is focusing its efforts on the development of hydrogen fuel – a positive energy that only emits water vapour and warm, clean air as a by-product.

 Their goal is to make it efficient, affordable and available to all, in line with their ongoing commitment to progress for humanity.
 BTS x Hyundai have introduced hydrogen tech to the world with the next generation hydrogen-fuelled car, NEXO.

 They have teamed up several times in the past, most recently with a film release coinciding with Environment Day on 5 June and previous to that, a film celebrating Earth Day.

 A sustainable future for everyone is not just about finding new energy sources, but finding new ways to recycle and reuse old materials.